Buedenbender/datscience/README.md

 devtools::install_github("Buedenbender/datscience")
 ```

-**Plesae Note:** that datscience depends on many useful packages, which
+**Please Note:** that datscience depends on many useful packages, which
 will be installed in the process (e.g. dplyr, ggplot2, …).

 #### Installation Troubleshoot